EPS Prize Lectures

 University of Manchester, July 2010

-Licking and liking: The assessment of hedonic responses in rodents
+Licking and liking: The assessment of hedonic responses in rodents.

 Dominic Dwyer, Cardiff University